 South Africa's Sardine Run

-Tour Duration - Eight (8) nights lodging, seven (7) days on the water (weather dependent), offering the best possibility of success.
+Land-based Tour Duration - Eight (8) nights lodging with full board, seven (7) days on the water (weather dependent), offering the best possibility of success.
 This time period will allow for bad weather scenarios and variable degrees of marine activity.

 Accommodations - Accommodation is 3-star luxury hotel/lodge with full amenities and excellent service.
 At our Mbotyi location we utilize the wonderfully situated Mbotyi River Lodge.
 30 km south at our Port St Johns location, we use the services of the Outspan Inn situated at the mouth of the mighty Umzimvubu River.
 Spectacular vistas over this wild and undeveloped part of Africa, wonderful cuisine and warm South African hospitality make for an incredible atmosphere for our SEAL Teams in this beautiful region.

 - June 19 - June 27, 2014 (8 spaces remain)